Six Mistakes in Brewing Pu’er Tea

 6. Peak Brewing Method

-Use a gaiwan to brew the tea and a purple clay pot as a fair cup.
+Use a gaiwan to the tea and a purple clay pot as a fair cup.
 The gaiwan can wash away any unusual flavors and impurities, releasing the tea infusion.
 The tea infusion is then transferred to the purple clay pot, which gathers and retains the aroma, keeping the essence of the tea and enhancing its true flavor.
 This method is particularly suitable for raw Pu'er tea.

 Brew Tea